-Construction projects to Dunfermline Learning Campus is being be designed and constructed to 'Passivhaus' standards/ constructed to be 'Net certification which will assist the Council in Zero' which will reducing energy consumption and carbon incorporate sustainable emissions.
-Project us working towards Net features which will reduce Zero. energy consumption and carbon emissions.
+Construction projects to be designed and constructed to be 'Net Zero' which will incorporate sustainable features which will reduce energy consumption and Dunfermline Learning Campus is being constructed to 'Passivhaus' standards/ certification which will assist the Council in reducing energy consumption and carbon emissions.
+Project us working towards Net Zero. carbon emissions.
 All vehicles used on bus Transport contracts (160 + Taxis, Bus and contracts must not be Coach) require membership of the ECO Stars older than 20 years and Fleet Recognition Scheme. must be manufactured on Ongoing discussions with Contractors, the or after 1 October 2000.
 Climate Change Team and ECO Stars to seek All taxi contracts use ways in which Fife Council can strengthen the vehicles in line with the Council's commitments in future tender Council's Licensing requirements.
 Focus will be mainly on minimum requirements (no older Euro emission standards, increased than 10-12 years old). percentage of quality scoring devoted to Minibuses must be no environmental aspects and the use of Eco Star older than 15 years old. ratings as a scored quality criterion.
 Contracts must provide Timber contracts requirements - Fife Council with copies of Ability to provide detail for chain of custody and declarations of conformity certification on advice notes and invoices for or conformity certificates. materials.